-2015 Water Quality Report for the Richard Renneker Water System PWSID# 8301512
+2016 Water Quality Report for the Richard Renneker Water System PWSID# 8301512

-This annual water quality report identifies the water source, lists test results, and contains important information about drinking water.
+This annual water quality report describes the water source, lists test results, and contains important information about drinking water from the previous year.
+Reporting is a requirement of the Safe Drinking Water Act of 1996.
 We encourage public participation in our community's future.
-The Warren County Board of Commissioners meeting is held on Tuesday at 10:00 A.M. and on Thursday at 5:00 P.M.
+The Warren County Board of Commissioners meeting is held on Tuesday at 9:00 A.M. and on Thursday at 5:00 P.M.
 The public is welcome.